Generalized Riesz Regression: A Unified Framework for Debiased Machine Learning with Riesz Representer Fitting under Bregman Divergence: Related Work

-Density ratios are used not only for semiparametric analysis but also in tasks such as anomaly detection \citep{Hido2008inlierbased}.
 As discussed in this study and in existing work such as \citet{Uehara2020offpolicy} and \citet{Lin2023estimationbased}, density ratio estimation is closely related to propensity score estimation.
 In particular, this study shows that the formulations of Riesz regression and LSIF in density ratio estimation are essentially the same.
 While Riesz regression applies to more general problems, the LSIF literature provides a range of theoretical and empirical results.
-One important extension is to generalize LSIF via Bregman divergence minimization \citep{Sugiyama2006activelearning}, and this study is strongly inspired by that work.
+One important extension is to generalize LSIF via Bregman divergence minimization \citep{Sugiyama2011densityratio}, and this study is strongly inspired by that work.